 The AONB Partnership recognises that the offshore element is at least 37km from shore.
-It considers that the height of the proposed turbines and the cumulative impact from this, existing and planned developments has the potential to have adverse impact on the AONB.
+It notes that the height of the proposed turbines may rise to 420m above mean high water.
+It considers that there will be an increase in the 'curtain' effect from more turbines and associated infrastructure off the coast.